NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 	//if the buffer number is valid, free the buffer by setting the free flag of its metaInfo entry to true.

-	//free the block in disk by setting the data type of the entry corresponding to the block number in StaticBuffer::blockAllocMap to UNUSED.
+	//free the block in disk by setting the data type of the entry corresponding to the block number in StaticBuffer::blockAllocMap to UNUSED_BLK.

 	//set the object's blockNum to -1.